 For those seeking a spectacular high-alpine off-piste decent in Chamonix, the Vallee Blanche is unbeatable.
-This 20 kilometere glacial route offers stunning alpine views of Mont Blanc and over 3000 metres of vertical drop, and attacts thousands of keen expert skiers each year.
-Easily accessed via the Aiguille du Midi cable car, there are several routes to choose from (almost all unmarked and unpatrolled), and with many requiring strong mountaineering skills, a mountain guide is strongly recommended.
-Depending on which route you take, skiers are challenged with nail-biting ridges, large crevasses, and heart-pumping couloirs, but there are plenty of stops along the way to take in the incredible ice structures along the glaciers (and take a breather!).
+This 20 kilometere glacial route offers stunning alpine views of Mont Blanc and over 3000 metres of vertical drop, and attracts thousands of keen expert skiers each year.
+Easily accessed via the Aiguille du Midi cable car, there are several routes to choose from (almost all unmarked and unpatrolled), and with many requiring strong mountaineering skills and hidden crevasses a mountain guide is strongly recommended.
+Depending on which route you take even strong intermediate skiers can make the decent and there are plenty of stops along the way to take in the incredible ice structures along the glaciers (and take a breather!).
+However the hike to get to the start is not for the feint hearted or unfit.
 The total ski time is approx. 4-6 hours round trip from Chamonix, and you'll be well and truly ready for après (with plenty of ski stories to tell) by then.

 Find the Highland Bowl on the Aspen Highlands Trail Map here.